 Christians often get tested with these questions.
 While I hate to admit it, this is also the quiz that most believers flunk.
 We need to be better prepared and that requires a little understanding of early church history.

 So let me introduce you to a guy who went by the funny name of Polycarp.
-His life and martyrdom are a big part of the answer to these inquiries.
+I guess if you’re Greek it’s not that strange, his name simply means much fruit.
+And his life and martyrdom are a big part of the answer to these inquiries.

 WHO WAS POLYCARP?

 Polycarp was born in 69 AD.
 While we don’t know a whole lot about his personal life, we do know that he was the bishop of the church in Smyrna, which is now Izmir, Turkey.
 He was martyred at the age of 86.
 He wrote a letter to the church at Phillipi, which is dated between 110-140 AD.
 He was carrying the letters of his fellow church father Ignatius to the church at Phillipi, and decided to attach a letter of his own.